private-octopus/picoquic/doc/quicperf.md

 To enable media testing, we change that description.
 We allow two alternatives to "stream_description": "stream media" and "datagram media", and, we add a stream_id to the description, to be used in reports.
+For all streams, we can specify a "previous stream" to indicate that the specified stream shall only start after all repetitions of this previous stream are complete.
+For all streams, we may also specify a "priority", which should be applied by both client and server.

+The multimedia stream description starts with the letter "m" (media stream) or 'd' (datagram stream), followed by frequency expressed as the number of frames per second, and indication of whether  then number of frames and frame size.

+When multiple
-The multimedia stream description starts with the letter "m" (media stream) or 'd' (datagram stream), followed by priority, a specification of the number of frames per second, post and response size.
-When multiple frames can be sent of the same stream, we add to the description the number of marks, the size of the mark data sent by the client, the size of the mark response from the server, and the delay for noticing that the stream has fallen behind and should be reset.
+frames can be sent of the same stream, we add to the description the number of frames per group, the size of the mark data sent by the client, the size of the mark response from the server, and the delay for noticing that the stream has fallen behind and should be reset.